kubewarden/rfc/rfc/0026-unified-admission-controller-chart.md

   controller-managed default resource to prevent deletion, it becomes orphaned — no longer managed by the applier but not user-managed either.
 The cleanup logic will skip it.
 Documentation must clearly discourage this.
-- **Ticker delay**: changes to the defaults ConfigMap are not picked up immediately — there is a delay of up to one ticker interval (default: 5 minutes) before the applier reconciles.
-This is acceptable for default resource management, which is not latency-sensitive.
 - **Downgrade leaves orphaned resources**: if a cluster is downgraded from a chart version with the defaults feature to an older version without it, the managed resources (PolicyServer, recommended policies) are left behind with